Snakedance: Plot

 The Doctor uses the Little Mind's Eye to contact Ambril's predecessor Dojjen, who lives in sandy dunes beyond the city.
 They venture there and the Doctor communes with Dojjen by opening his mind after being bitten by a poisonous snake.
 He is told by the wise old snakedancer that the Mara may only be defeated by finding a still point in the mind.
 All three head back to the city to prevent the ceremony of defeating the Mara using the real Great Mind's Eye.
 The festivities are now at a peak, with a procession taking place which culminates in a ceremony at the cave.
 Lon plays the role of his ancestor Federator in rejecting the Mara.
 After a series of verbal challenges he seizes the real Great Mind's Eye and places it in the appropriate place on the wall.
 Tegan and Dugdale arrive and she displays the Mara mark on her arm, which is now becoming flesh having fed on the fear in Dugdale's mind.
 With the crystal in place, the Mara is able to create itself in the cave, becoming a vast and deadly snake.
-However, the Doctor arrives in time and refuses to look at the snake or recognise its evil, relying instead on the still place he finds through mental commune with Dojjen via the Little Mind's Eye.
+The Doctor arrives in time and refuses to look at the snake or recognise its evil, relying instead on the still place he finds through mental commune with Dojjen via the Little Mind's Eye.
 This resistance interrupts the manifestation of the Mara and its three slaves are freed while the snake itself dies and rots.
 The Doctor comforts a distraught Tegan, sure that the Mara has at last been destroyed.

 Production

 In post-production, episode four of this story overran very badly.
 As a result, it had to be completely restructured.
 Originally the door for a third Mara adventure was to be left open, with closing scenes discussing the ultimate fate of the Great Crystal.
 Furthermore, a sequence in which the Doctor comforts Tegan had to be removed.
 The scene was reincorporated into the beginning of the subsequent serial, Mawdryn Undead (1983).

-Script editor Eric Saward commissioned Bailey to write a third and final story to feature the Mara, May Time.
-However, the story was abandoned due to production problems.
+Due to industrial action issues and studio shortages at the time of recording, much of the set used for the production had to be recycled from other BBC productions.
+The set used for the 1982 A Song for Europe entertainment show, broadcast in March 1982, formed the main set elements for the Federator's living and working areas.